Self-Admitted GenAI Usage in Open-Source Software: Introduction

 \begin{description}[style=multiline, leftmargin=8mm] \item[RQ3] \emph{Does the code churn change after open-source projects start using GenAI tools?} \end{description}

-We conducted a large-scale empirical study of over 250,000 open-source software repositories hosted on GitHub.
-Our investigation focused on identifying explicit mentions of GenAI tools in various project artifacts and analyzing how these mentions relate to development activities.
-We followed a mixed methods approach, combining a qualitative analysis of GenAI-related mentions with a quantitative examination of the code churn over time.
+We conducted a large-scale empirical study of more than 200,000 OSS repositories hosted on GitHub.
+Our investigation focused on identifying explicit mentions of GenAI tools in various artifacts and analyzing how these mentions relate to development activities.
+We followed a mixed methods approach, combining a qualitative analysis of GenAI-related mentions with a quantitative examination of code churn over time, resulting in four main contributions: